edmaregidio/ringer_tunings/README.md

 ## Tags:

+All tunings tags should be included into the `versions` directory.
+For each tag, you must add some description here for tracking purpose.

 - v2: You should include some description here.
 - v6: You should include some description here.
 - v7: You should include some description here.